Treatment Options for TBI Patients

 Contact a San Jose, CA TBI Lawyer

 A TBI is a serious diagnosis with long-term consequences.
 If you have sustained a TBI in an accident that was not your fault, you might have gotten a settlement offer from an insurance company.
 It is advisable for you not to settle until speaking to a lawyer, even if the settlement amount seems like a large amount of money.
 Most people do not know what their claim is worth and do not understand the care they might need later in life.
-If you want to hear what an attorney thinks about your case, contact the San Jose TBI attorneys at Jachimowicz Pointer, Attorneys at Law, Inc. at 408-246-5500.
+If you want to hear what an attorney thinks about your case, contact the San Jose TBI attorneys at Jachimowicz Law Group at 408-246-5500.

 CALL TODAY FOR A FREE CONSULTATION